LOCATION:

 Much like the Triangle Cliffs, just a little further south down K’gari, the Arch Cliffs are a great spot to settle in for the night, and to even hang out during the day.
 You’ll see them as you’re sailing, the first large cliffs to spot along the coast, we spent our first night here, and it was an easy sleep with calm conditions.

-WHat to pack for your K’gari sailinG adventure
+What to pack for your K’gari Sailing Adventure

 Water.
 While you can drink the water in the taps on the boat, it is recommended that you bring your own drinking water.
 You can grab this in bulk from the supermarket before you arrive.